slamice/wri/fiction/hipsters/first-draft/ch04 - work.md

 A few I love you's were exchanged, and we hung up.
 I don't remember who hung up first, but it was probably me.

 Down to the limo receptionist for me daily ritual.
 She bore a velodrome of overweight and an amputated leg.
 They cut it off years ago after a pretty cool accident.
 She'd hobble busily on her new metal calf sending drivers all across the city.
 During one crisis, she dispatched someone three thousand miles away.
 It stuck in her pride from then on, adding more weight, and a huge grin that dangerously firted with tipping her over.

 She gave me the mail in a heap.
 "Read 'em and weep!" she laughed hard.

-The US government shrugged and said nothing.
-Anotehr week without a visa.
+The letter was absent, and I could feel the government silently shrug.
+Another week without the visa.
 They weren't thinking of me, they didn't miss me.

+***